Complaints process

 • AusNCP offers dispute resolution services to both parties.

-• Decision Point: Parties agree to participate?
+• Decision point: Do parties agree to participate?

 • Parties seek to resolve issues with AusNCP support.

-• Decision Point: Were the issues resolved?
+• Decision point: Were the issues resolved?

 Phase 3: Final Statement